 number (~17%) of hospitalised patients become severely unwell and require admission to an

-intensive care unit (ICU) due to lung failure (acute respiratory distress syndrome (ARDS))
+intensive care unit (ICU) due to lung failure (acute respiratory distress syndrome

-and multi-organ failure (MOF).
-Sadly, 51.8% of COVID-ARDS patients develop kidney failure,
+(ARDS)) and multi-organ failure (MOF).
+Sadly, 51.8% of COVID-ARDS patients develop kidney

-which has a markedly increased risk of dying (61%).
-We have learned that kidney failure
+failure, which has a markedly increased risk of dying (61%).
+We have learned that kidney

-followed by kidney involvement several days later.
+on the lungs followed by kidney involvement several days later.

-Cytokines are "signalling" molecules made by cells, which in healthy individuals help fight
+Cytokines are "signalling" molecules made by cells, which in healthy individuals help

-at specifically damping down the action of these particular cytokines in COVID-19 have
+treatment strategies aimed at specifically damping down the action of these particular

-failed.
-Consequently, there remains no cure for COVID-19 MOF, and whilst treatments such as
+cytokines in COVID-19 have failed.
+Consequently, there remains no cure for COVID-19 MOF,

-steroids, manage symptoms, have a general anti-inflammatory effect and improve mortality, 30%
+and whilst treatments such as steroids, manage symptoms, have a general anti-inflammatory

-of intensive care patients still die.
-Therefore, urgent research is needed to improve
+effect and improve mortality, 30% of intensive care patients still die.
+Therefore, urgent

-scientific knowledge of this condition and identify new therapies.
+research is needed to improve scientific knowledge of this condition and identify new

 Microvesicles (MVs) are extremely small particles released by cells and carry various